jamesheald/COIN/README.md

 ```
 o = obj.objective_COIN;
 ```
-It is assumed that there an equal number of adaptation measurements per participant (the *i*-th average adaptation data point is the average of the *i*-th adaptation data point of each participant).
+It is assumed that there an equal number of adaptation measurements per participant (the *i*-th average adaptation data point is the average of the *i*-th adaptation data point across participants).

 The adaptation data and paradigm (perturbations, sensory cues) associated with each object should be appropriate for the participant.